COMCIFS/Dictionary-Writing-Workshop/Handout-Part3.rst

   below) in the top-most category definition, and optionally at the site of the child data name definition.

-* DDL2 assumes all data names can take multiple values, whereas DDLm allows explicit restriction of some data names to single values within a data block
+* DDL2 dictionaries restrict data names to single values per data block by relating them to an identifier that is defined to be single-valued, whereas DDLm uses a specific attribute for this purpose.

-* DDL2 allows data transformation methods to be specified in any programming language, whereas DDLm requires environment-agnostic dREL code
+* DDL2 allows data transformation methods to be specified in any programming language, whereas DDLm requires environment-agnostic dREL code.

 * DDLm has a well-specified protocol for combining dictionaries and using templates to simplify dictionary construction.